Juan Sosa (baseball)

 Juan Luis Sosa Encarnación (born August 19, 1975) is a former Major League Baseball player who played for two seasons.
 He played as a shortstop in the minor leagues but spent most of his time in the majors as a center fielder.
 He played for the Colorado Rockies in 1999 and the Arizona Diamondbacks in 2001.
-While with the Arizona Diamondbacks in 2001, appearing in one game, he had one at bat and struck out.
+While with the Arizona Diamondbacks in 2001, he appeared in two games, recording a strikeout in his only plate appearance.
 He also had an assist playing third base.
 However, he received a 2001 World Series championship ring.